 You will choose one of these themes for the Analysis essay and a different theme for the Compare-Contrast (C&C) essay.
-Each essay's topic will be related to the theme and should be one that you care a lot about.
 You may not research the topic so you should know enough information to write about it.

 Length: 5 paragraphs.
 (350-500 words.)
 Each essay must have a clear thesis statement with supporting details.
-Both essays must be written in the 3rd person.
+Both essays must be written in the 3^{rd} person.

-Format & Procedure: Your Brainstorm, Free-Write, Talk-Write and First Draft are hand-written.
+Format & Procedure: Your Brainstorm, Free-Write, Talk-Write and First Draft are handwritten.
 The revised drafts are typed on a Word document and submitted to the teacher by email attachment by the due date.
-The teacher will make comments on the drafts and return them to students by email attachment.
-Upon receiving the teacher's comments on your draft, please make all the corrections onto your original file and check your corrections carefully before printing out the revised draft.
-Bring the printed revised draft and the printed teachers' comments to the next class.
+The teacher will make comments on the drafts.
+Upon receiving the teacher's comments, please make all the corrections onto your original file and print out the revised draft and the teacher's comments to the next class.